drone/docs/content/usage/notify.md

 # Conditions

-Use the `when` block to limit notification step execution.
-This first example executes a notification step when the branch is `master`:
+Use the `when` block to limit notification step execution:

 ```
 notify: